mhus/kt2l/docs/docs/usage/localbash.md

 ---
 # Local Bash

-The panel provides a way to run a bash on the tools server.
+The panel provides a way to run a bash on the local server host.